aehils/go-rest-api/README.md

   },
 ]
 ```
-### Get All Albums
+## Get All Albums
 Method: GET \
 Endpoint: `/albums` \
-Description: Returns the full list of albums in JSON format.
+Description: Return the full list of albums in JSON format.

-### Add a New Album
+## Add a New Album
 Method: POST \
 Endpoint: `/albums` \
-Description: Adds a new album to the collection.
-Requires a JSON body. \
+Description: Add a new album to the collection.
+Requires a JSON body for album information.
+Returns a message confirming the addition and the sequentially assigned unique ID \

 Example request: